 Asthma (correlated to Santamaka Swasa)

 Vamana is the primary treatment for Santamaka Swasa (correlated to bronchial asthma), involving induced vomiting.
-While medications are necessary throughout the treatment process, they alone cannot cure the condition.
+While medications are necessary throughout the treatment process, just medicines are not enough.
 By using Vamana, our Physicians work to expel the accumulated waste (vitiated Kapha in the chest area) and to re-balance the doshas.
 Preparatory (Purvakarma) treatments for this condition typically include oil application therapies (both internal and external) and medicated steam.
 Accompanying internal medicines are also prescribed to increase the digestive fire (Deepana) and burn waste (Ama Pachana).